 The arrangement of different land uses and distance between them is useful to understand where people live, work, recreate, shop, and go to school.
 A mixture of land uses in close proximity encourages short trips that can be accomplished by walking or bicycling as an alternative to driving.
 Understanding where the City is planning new development is also helpful to make sure that walking and bicycling facilities meet future demand.
 Los Altos is primarily composed of single-family residential neighborhoods served by seven small retail districts.
 The City is also home to small businesses, schools, parks, and recreational centers.
-Figure 5 shows land uses in Los Altos.
+Figure 8 shows land uses in Los Altos.
+The City also makes an interactive map available online for viewing at: www.losaltosca.gov/ communitydevelopment/page/public-gisviewer.